anbu1504/job-posting-insights/README.md

 # Job Skill Analysis from Y Combinator's "Ask HN: Who is Hiring?"
 Section

 This Python script scrapes the Y Combinator "Ask HN: Who is Hiring?" thread, analyzes comments, and provides insights into the most mentioned technologies and programming languages.
+You can change the skills required by modifying the `key_words` dictionary.

 ## Features
 - Scrapes job postings from the "Who is hiring?" section of Y Combinator’s Ask HN.